Confiscation and freezing of assets

-Throughout the EU, it has become increasingly important to deprive criminals of their assets and for the State to be able to freeze and confiscate property related to the committing of an offence.
-Due to the increasingly cross-border nature of criminal activity, particularly organised crime, closer cooperation between EU national judicial authorities is required for the legislation to remain effective.
+Throughout the EU, it has become increasingly important to the State to be able to freeze and confiscate property related to the committing of an offence and thus deprive criminals of their assets obtained through criminality.
+Due to the increasingly cross-border nature of criminal activity, particularly terrorism and other organised crime, closer cooperation between EU national judicial authorities is required for the legislation to remain effective.

 Why should the EU act?

 Traditional judicial cooperation in criminal matters is based on a variety of international legal instruments.
 These are mainly characterised by the 'request' principle whereby one sovereign State makes a request to another sovereign State, which then decides whether or not to comply with it.
 This system can be very slow and inefficient.